 A protein shake is a really effective way to get a high amount of protein in at one time.
 Unlike most whole food protein sources, the protein in a shake usually comes from protein powder.
 If you're looking for a sweet, easy, travel-friendly, high-protein, low-fat snack, try a shake!

-- Homemade Options: Any protein powder you like mixed with frozen fruit, milk, ice, nut butter, etc.
+- Homemade Options: Any protein powder you like (my favorite is Bad Athletics, code JORDO for a discount) mixed with frozen fruit, milk, ice, nut butter, etc.mixed with frozen fruit, milk, ice, nut butter, etc.